thghca/Marlin---Longer-LKx-Pro/README.md

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please let us know if Marlin misbehaves in any way.
 Volunteers are standing by!

+## Modifications

+The scope of modifications is limited to the integration of a new extensible UI library for DGUS touchscreens.

+Core functionnality is, by design, left untouched from the upstream.

+The touchscreen firmware compatible with this fork is available in [this repository](https://github.com/Desuuuu/DGUS-reloaded).

+Example configurations are available in [this repository](https://github.com/Desuuuu/DGUS-reloaded-config).

+Precompiled binaries might be available on the [Releases page](https://github.com/Desuuuu/Marlin/releases) using these example configurations.

 ## Marlin 2.0

 Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.